-And if the root ball of your lavender plant looks healthy, try not to disturb it during the transplanting procedure.
+If the root ball of your lavender plant looks healthy, try not to disturb it during the transplanting procedure.

 Drainage of the Container

 This is everything you need to know about potting soil for lavender.
-Enjoy growing this herb and don’t forget to share your thoughts in the comments below!
+Enjoy growing this herb, and don’t forget to share your thoughts in the comments below!